usaid-cs/yesterday-i-learned/random.md

 1. When it comes to bodybuilding, [TheJosh says that a week is 8 days long](https://forum.bodybuilding.com/showthread.php?t=107926751), and a week starts *and* ends on a Sunday.
 1. "The reason they call it the American Dream is because you have to be asleep to believe it." - George Carlin
 1. "Geoffrey dollars" are Toys R Us gift cards.
-1. One example of shitty Swedish exports is Absolut vodka.
 1. HDMI cables with the HDMI logo are 10 cents cheaper to licence than if the logo were omitted.
 1. On 2012-11-07, [you won](http://www.bulletin.uwaterloo.ca/2012/nov/07we.html) what was remembered as a chocolate bar.
 1. [Dolly](https://imgur.com/ZGdQJ5K) refers to camera movement along the Z axis (towards/away from the cameraman).
 Going from side to side is called Truck left/right.